Steve Miller (automotive industry executive)

 Robert Steven "Steve" Miller Jr. is an American businessman.
-He is chief executive officer of Hawker Beechcraft, non-executive chairman at American International Group and on the board of directors at Symantec.
+He was chief executive officer of Hawker Beechcraft from 2012 to 2013, non-executive chairman at American International Group and on the board of directors at Symantec.
+He has served as Chairman of the Board of Purdue Pharma, Inc. since July 1, 2018.

-Life and career

-Early life
+Early life education

 Robert Miller holds an MBA from Stanford Graduate School of Business and an LLB from Harvard Law School.

 Career

 He began his career at Ford Motor Company in 1968 and worked for the company in various positions in the U.S., Mexico, Australia, and Venezuela.

 He was recruited to the Chrysler Corporation by Lee Iacocca in 1979.
 While with Chrysler in the 1980s, he was the executive in charge of arranging with hundreds of banks the U.S. Government insured program of loans that enabled Chrysler to avoid bankruptcy and become an industrial powerhouse under the leadership of Iacocca.
 Miller has also worked for Bethlehem Steel, Morrison-Knudson and Federal-Mogul.
 He was the final CEO of Bethlehem Steel and led them through their bankruptcy in 2001 and the sale of the company's assets to International Steel Group in 2003.

 He became Chief Executive Officer of Delphi Corporation in July 2005 and was also Executive Chairman.
 While at Delphi he presided over a restructuring of the company while it was going through bankruptcy.
 He left Delphi in October 2009.
 American International Group named Miller as their chairman in July 2010.